 This is a major required course for Computer Science students.
 Many people regard this course as difficult and demanding, I don’t know why.
 I think most of the topics were very interesting and straightforward to understand.
 The whole course was like extracting all the essence of popular programming languages and discussing the decisions made between different designs.
-For me, the course was pretty enlightening because though I enjoyed learning new programming languages, I always learned programming languages blindly by following online tutorials.
-After I took this course, I could fully grasp the essence of a language by understanding the design decisions made by its designers.
-Also, after the course, many of the terms I’ve heard of but not fully understood gained rigorous definitions.
+For me, the course was pretty enlightening because though I enjoyed learning new programming languages, I always learned them blindly by following online tutorial nonsense.
+After taking this course, I could fully grasp the gist of a language by first looking at the decisions made by its designers.
+Also, after the course, many of the commonly heard technical terms gained rigorous definitions in my brain.
 To list a few, “compiled vs interpreted vs hybrid”, “static typing vs dynamic typing”, “subtype polymorphism”, “ad-hoc polymorphism”, “pointer vs reference”, “union type”, “static vs stack vs heap”, “functional programming”, “closure”, etc.

-The professors wouldn’t teach you any specific programming languages in the lectures, but in the assignments, we had to write projects using multiple languages.
-I heard that the languages used change every semester, but for us, it was COBOL, C, Python, Java, Perl, Prolog, and ML.
-What’s worth noting is that the assignments weren’t designed solely for the sake of learning a new language, they were designed for us to compare some important concepts of programming languages, for example:
+The professor didn’t teach us any specific programming languages in the lectures, but in the assignments, we had to write projects using multiple languages.
+I heard the languages used change every semester.
+For us, it was COBOL, C, Python, Java, Perl, Prolog, and ML.
+Noteworthily, the assignments weren’t designed solely for the sake of learning a new language, they were designed for us to compare some important concepts of programming languages, for example:

 Assignment 1: COBOL vs. C

 GO TO in COBOL (i.e. COBOL in the old way) for loops and control statements, so that we could understand the importance of having different control statements in modern programming languages.